our rhythms

 -

 Inspired, trained, and mentored by underground campus leaders, Cultivate Network was born in 2023.
-Cultivate's heart is to see a movement of Jesus followers in the next generation marked by true spiritual family, an authentic life of following Jesus, and with a belief that they could cultivate the Kingdom of God wherever they are.
+Cultivate's heart is to see a movement of Jesus followers in the next generation marked by true spiritual family and an authentic life of following Jesus.